esfand/printit/CompoletionStage.md

 U> CompletionStage<U>	applyToEitherAsync(CompletionStage<? extends T> other, Function<? super T,U> fn, Executor executor)

-eturns a new CompletionStage that, when either this or the other given stage complete normally, is executed using the supplied executor, with the corresponding result as argument to the supplied function.
+Returns a new CompletionStage that, when either this or the other given stage complete normally, is executed using the supplied executor, with the corresponding result as argument to the supplied function.

 CompletionStage<T>	exceptionally(Function<Throwable,? extends T> fn)

 Returns a new CompletionStage that, when this stage completes exceptionally, is executed with this stage's exception as the argument to the supplied function.

 <U> CompletionStage<U>	handle(BiFunction<? super T,Throwable,? extends U> fn)

 Returns a new CompletionStage that, when this stage completes either normally or exceptionally, is executed with this stage's result and exception as arguments to the supplied function.

 <U> CompletionStage<U>	handleAsync(BiFunction<? super T,Throwable,? extends U> fn)

 Returns a new CompletionStage that, when this stage completes either normally or exceptionally, is executed using this stage's default asynchronous execution facility, with this stage's result and exception as arguments to the supplied function.

 <U> CompletionStage<U>	handleAsync(BiFunction<? super T,Throwable,? extends U> fn, Executor executor)

 Returns a new CompletionStage that, when this stage completes either normally or exceptionally, is executed using the supplied executor, with this stage's result and exception as arguments to the supplied function.

 CompletionStage<Void>	runAfterBoth(CompletionStage<?> other, Runnable action)

 Returns a new CompletionStage that, when this and the other given stage both complete normally, executes the given action.

 CompletionStage<Void>	runAfterBothAsync(CompletionStage<?> other, Runnable action)

 Returns a new CompletionStage that, when this and the other given stage complete normally, executes the given action using this stage's default asynchronous execution facility.

-CompletionStage<Void>	runAfterBothAsync(CompletionStage<?> other, Runnable action, Executor executor) Returns a new CompletionStage that, when this and the other given stage complete normally, executes the given action using the supplied executor See the CompletionStage documentation for rules covering exceptional completion.
+CompletionStage<Void>	runAfterBothAsync(CompletionStage<?> other, Runnable action, Executor executor)

+Returns a new CompletionStage that, when this and the other given stage complete normally, executes the given action using the supplied executor See the CompletionStage documentation for rules covering exceptional completion.

 CompletionStage<Void>	runAfterEither(CompletionStage<?> other, Runnable action)

 Returns a new CompletionStage that, when either this or the other given stage complete normally, executes the given action.

 CompletionStage<Void>	runAfterEitherAsync(CompletionStage<?> other, Runnable action)

 Returns a new CompletionStage that, when either this or the other given stage complete normally, executes the given action using this stage's default asynchronous execution facility.

-CompletionStage<Void>	runAfterEitherAsync(CompletionStage<?> other, Runnable action, Executor executor) Returns a new CompletionStage that, when either this or the other given stage complete normally, executes the given action using supplied executor.
+CompletionStage<Void>	runAfterEitherAsync(CompletionStage<?> other, Runnable action, Executor executor)

+Returns a new CompletionStage that, when either this or the other given stage complete normally, executes the given action using supplied executor.

 CompletionStage<Void>	thenAccept(Consumer<? super T> action)

 Returns a new CompletionStage that, when this stage completes normally, is executed with this stage's result as the argument to the supplied action.

 CompletionStage<Void>	thenAcceptAsync(Consumer<? super T> action)

 Returns a new CompletionStage that, when this stage completes normally, is executed using this stage's default asynchronous execution facility, with this stage's result as the argument to the supplied action.

-CompletionStage<Void>	thenAcceptAsync(Consumer<? super T> action, Executor executor) Returns a new CompletionStage that, when this stage completes normally, is executed using the supplied Executor, with this stage's result as the argument to the supplied action.
+CompletionStage<Void>	thenAcceptAsync(Consumer<? super T> action, Executor executor)

+Returns a new CompletionStage that, when this stage completes normally, is executed using the supplied Executor, with this stage's result as the argument to the supplied action.

 <U> CompletionStage<Void>	thenAcceptBoth(CompletionStage<? extends U> other, BiConsumer<? super T,? super U> action)

 Returns a new CompletionStage that, when this and the other given stage both complete normally, is executed with the two results as arguments to the supplied action.

 <U> CompletionStage<Void>	thenAcceptBothAsync(CompletionStage<? extends U> other, BiConsumer<? super T,? super U> action)

 Returns a new CompletionStage that, when this and the other given stage complete normally, is executed using this stage's default asynchronous execution facility, with the two results as arguments to the supplied action.

 <U> CompletionStage<Void>	thenAcceptBothAsync(CompletionStage<? extends U> other, BiConsumer<? super T,? super U> action, Executor executor)

 Returns a new CompletionStage that, when this and the other given stage complete normally, is executed using the supplied executor, with the two results as arguments to the supplied function.

 <U> CompletionStage<U>	thenApply(Function<? super T,? extends U> fn)

 Returns a new CompletionStage that, when this stage completes normally, is executed with this stage's result as the argument to the supplied function.

 <U> CompletionStage<U>	thenApplyAsync(Function<? super T,? extends U> fn)

 Returns a new CompletionStage that, when this stage completes normally, is executed using this stage's default asynchronous execution facility, with this stage's result as the argument to the supplied function.

 <U> CompletionStage<U>	thenApplyAsync(Function<? super T,? extends U> fn, Executor executor)

 Returns a new CompletionStage that, when this stage completes normally, is executed using the supplied Executor, with this stage's result as the argument to the supplied function.

 <U,V> CompletionStage<V>	thenCombine(CompletionStage<? extends U> other, BiFunction<? super T,? super U,? extends V> fn)

 Returns a new CompletionStage that, when this and the other given stage both complete normally, is executed with the two results as arguments to the supplied function.

 <U,V> CompletionStage<V>	thenCombineAsync(CompletionStage<? extends U> other, BiFunction<? super T,? super U,? extends V> fn)

 Returns a new CompletionStage that, when this and the other given stage complete normally, is executed using this stage's default asynchronous execution facility, with the two results as arguments to the supplied function.

 <U,V> CompletionStage<V>	thenCombineAsync(CompletionStage<? extends U> other, BiFunction<? super T,? super U,? extends V> fn, Executor executor)

 Returns a new CompletionStage that, when this and the other given stage complete normally, is executed using the supplied executor, with the two results as arguments to the supplied function.

 <U> CompletionStage<U>	thenCompose(Function<? super T,? extends CompletionStage<U>> fn)

 Returns a new CompletionStage that, when this stage completes normally, is executed with this stage as the argument to the supplied function.

 <U> CompletionStage<U>	thenComposeAsync(Function<? super T,? extends CompletionStage<U>> fn)

 Returns a new CompletionStage that, when this stage completes normally, is executed using this stage's default asynchronous execution facility, with this stage as the argument to the supplied function.

 <U> CompletionStage<U>	thenComposeAsync(Function<? super T,? extends CompletionStage<U>> fn, Executor executor)

 Returns a new CompletionStage that, when this stage completes normally, is executed using the supplied Executor, with this stage's result as the argument to the supplied function.

 CompletionStage<Void>	thenRun(Runnable action)

 Returns a new CompletionStage that, when this stage completes normally, executes the given action.

 CompletionStage<Void>	thenRunAsync(Runnable action)

 Returns a new CompletionStage that, when this stage completes normally, executes the given action using this stage's default asynchronous execution facility.

 CompletionStage<Void>	thenRunAsync(Runnable action, Executor executor)

 Returns a new CompletionStage that, when this stage completes normally, executes the given action using the supplied Executor.

 CompletableFuture<T>	toCompletableFuture()

 Returns a CompletableFuture maintaining the same completion properties as this stage.

-CompletionStage<T>	whenComplete(BiConsumer<? super T,? super Throwable> action) Returns a new CompletionStage with the same result or exception as this stage, and when this stage completes, executes the given action with the result (or null if none) and the exception (or null if none) of this stage.
+CompletionStage<T>	whenComplete(BiConsumer<? super T,? super Throwable> action)

+Returns a new CompletionStage with the same result or exception as this stage, and when this stage completes, executes the given action with the result (or null if none) and the exception (or null if none) of this stage.

-CompletionStage<T>	whenCompleteAsync(BiConsumer<? super T,? super Throwable> action) Returns a new CompletionStage with the same result or exception as this stage, and when this stage completes, executes the given action executes the given action using this stage's default asynchronous execution facility, with the result (or null if none) and the exception (or null if none) of this stage as arguments.
+CompletionStage<T>	whenCompleteAsync(BiConsumer<? super T,? super Throwable> action)

+Returns a new CompletionStage with the same result or exception as this stage, and when this stage completes, executes the given action executes the given action using this stage's default asynchronous execution facility, with the result (or null if none) and the exception (or null if none) of this stage as arguments.

-CompletionStage<T>	whenCompleteAsync(BiConsumer<? super T,? super Throwable> action, Executor executor) Returns a new CompletionStage with the same result or exception as this stage, and when this stage completes, executes using the supplied Executor, the given action with the result (or null if none) and the exception (or null if none) of this stage as arguments.
+CompletionStage<T>	whenCompleteAsync(BiConsumer<? super T,? super Throwable> action, Executor executor)

+Returns a new CompletionStage with the same result or exception as this stage, and when this stage completes, executes using the supplied Executor, the given action with the result (or null if none) and the exception (or null if none) of this stage as arguments.

 Method Detail

 thenApply